 Annali d’Italianistica is an independent journal of Italian Studies that seeks to promote the study of Italian literature in its cultural context, to foster scholarly excellence, and to select topics of interest to a large number of Italianists.
 Monographic in nature, the journal is receptive to a variety of topics, critical approaches, and theoretical perspectives.
 Each year’s topic is announced ahead of time, and contributions are welcome.
 The journal is issued in the fall of each year.

 Annali is listed among the top tier journals (class A, area 10) by the Italian National Agency for the Evaluation of Universities and Research Institutes (ANVUR).
-It is listed in the MLA International Bibliography and in the European Reference Index for the Humanities (ERIH).
+It is listed in the MLA International Bibliography.
 It is a member of the The Council of Editors of Learned Journals (CELJ).

 Annali d’Italianistica is directed and edited by eminent scholars whose names and academic affiliations appear on the journal’s editorial boards.
 Annali d’Italianistica, Inc., is a non-profit organization.